 - VBU Load Path Disruption Lens: wherever a seam, mount, or slide interrupts continuity, stress concentrates and misalignment grows over cycles.

-Traffic Flow & Clearance Physics (The Stitching Layer)
+Traffic Flow & Clearance Physics (The Movement Layer)

 Traffic flow is the hidden driver of dining failure: tight clearances increase bumps and push-offs, which increase torque, wobble, seam stress, and surface/floor damage.
 Flow rules turn dining from “looks good” into “works daily” by controlling movement energy in the room.